Coronary Angioplasty

 • Squeezing

-Most of the times ts of coronary heart disease are mistaken for heartburn or indigestion.
+Most of the time, symptoms of coronary heart disease are mistaken for heartburn or indigestion.
 Other symptoms include:

 • Pain in arms or shoulders